 Why are there sometimes data discrepancies between A4T and Analytics?

 Some data discrepancies are expected.
-For more information, see Expected data variances between Target and Analytics when using and not using A4T.
+For more information, see Expected data variances between Target and Analytics when using and not using A4T .

 Why are page views on the original page and on the redirect page sometimes counted?

-There is a possibility that a race condition can occur that might cause the Analytics call to fire before the redirect executes on the first page.
+If you are using an earlier, non-supported version of at.js, there is a possibility that a race condition can occur that might cause the Analytics call to fire before the redirect executes on the first page.
 This can cause page views on the original page and on the redirect page to all be counted.
 This situation results in an extra page view on the first page, when the visitor never really "saw" this first page.

 Using the form-based composer to build a redirect activity is recommended to increase the speed of the page redirect.
 This is because of where the code gets executed on the page.
 Also, creating a redirect offer for every experience, even the default experience, where the redirect would return the original page is recommended.
 This ensures that if mis-counting occurs, it happens across all experiences so reporting and analysis is still valid for the test.